apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-You can pass valid graphql in your config via `document`, and when folks go to your Sandbox, this graphql will prepopulate in the editor pane.
+A URI-encoded operation to populate in the Studio Explorer's editor on load.

+If you omit this, the Explorer initially loads an example query based on your schema.

 </td>
 </tr>